pubnub/c-core/README.md

 In this root directory we have some files, too:

-- `posix.mk`: a "master" Makefile for POSIX - will run all the POSIX Makefiles there are
+- `posix.mk`: a "master" Makefile for POSIX - will build all the POSIX Makefiles there are
+- `windows.mk`: a "master" Makefile for Windows - will build all the Windows Makefiles there are
+- `VERSION`: Identifies the latest stable / recommended release

 # Please direct all Support Questions and Concerns to Support@PubNub.com